neonr-0/av1-ncnn-encoder-script/readme.md

 ## AI Enhance Script

-### Requiments:
+### Requirements:

 - Vulkan capable GPU with 2GB+ VRAM
 - Storage space to hold all frames in video

-To use this script you need GPU with Vulkan support on it (works on latests intel iGPU too), there are no support for CPU processing, CPU load will be only read input images and to compress output images with WebP file format.
+To use this script you need GPU with Vulkan support on it (works on latest intel iGPU too), there are no support for CPU processing, CPU load will be only read input images and to compress output images with WebP file format.

 [RealESRGAN](https://github.com/neonr-0/Real-ESRGAN-ncnn-vulkan) was slightly modified to apply downscaling and remove original file.